 ADT also offers a six-month service satisfaction guarantee.
 If you have a problem with your installation or service during the first six months of your ADT contract and ADT can’t resolve the issue to your satisfaction, you can get a full refund of monitoring fees and installation charges.
 But there are some restrictions, so be sure to talk to customer service for full details.

 ADT doesn’t always shine when it comes to customer reviews.
 In J.D.
-Power’s 2018 rankings, ADT received an “about average” rating for customer satisfaction, topping Vivint's score in the study.
+Power’s 2019 rankings, ADT received an “about average” rating for customer satisfaction, topping Vivint's score in the study.

 Features and equipment

 SafeStreets offers customers a free basic equipment package, but it also offers additional types of equipment, including indoor cameras, glass break sensors, smoke detectors, carbon monoxide (CO) alarms, a key fob remote, and a video doorbell camera with two-way talk.*

 ADT uses a mixture of proprietary and third-party equipment, that’s all high quality and meets or exceeds current industry standards.
 We’ve been frustrated with the company’s slow movement to adopt the latest tech, but ADT is catching up.

 If you want a central way to manage and control your home automation products, ADT has an app for that.
 ADT’s mobile app not only gives you remote access to your security system but also connects your smart home devices, so you have one app to work with instead of half a dozen.
 But you won’t get access to the app until the middle-tier plan, which costs $52.99 per month.

 ADT’s smart home products are available through its Command Tier III package, which features wireless equipment.
 That means you can enjoy the benefits of a fully integrated smart security system whether you own your home or rent an apartment.
 We like this flexibility; it makes high-quality home security (and the latest smart home tech) accessible to people who don’t have a mortgage.